Common conditions people in Singapore seek help from a psychiatrist include depression

 Actually, a visit to a psychiatrist in Singapore is pretty similar to a visit to any other doctor.

 Think of a psychiatrist as a doctor for emotions.
-Sometimes feelings and emotions get “fractured”and a psychiatrist helps to take away the emotional pain and let them heal again.
+In a condition such as depression, sometimes feelings and emotions get “fractured”and a psychiatrist helps to take away the emotional pain and let them heal again.
 If you feel shy or anxious about seeing the psychiatrist alone, you may also get your family members or best friends to accompany you for the first visit.

 There are various approaches to treating psychiatric conditions but all begin with a thorough and complete history, a mental state examination and finally a formulation and diagnosis is made.